Azure-Samples/function-image-upload-resize/README.md

+---
+page_type: sample
+languages:
+- csharp
+products:
+- azure
+description: "This sample demonstrates how to respond to an EventGridEvent published by a storage account to resize an image and upload a thumbnail as described in the article Automate resizing uploaded images using Event Grid."
+urlFragment: function-image-upload-resize
+---

 # Image Upload Resize

 This sample demonstrates how to respond to an `EventGridEvent` published by a storage account to resize  an image and upload a thumbnail as described in the article [Automate resizing uploaded images using Event Grid](https://docs.microsoft.com/azure/event-grid/resize-images-on-storage-blob-upload-event?toc=%2Fazure%2Fazure-functions%2Ftoc.json&tabs=net).